tuxfuxch/yarc/webinterface.yarc/readme.md

   * jquery (http://jquery.com/)
   * Wikipedia and it contributors: for the flags (all public domain or similiar licence)
   * TochSwipe Plugin for jquery (https://github.com/mattbryson/TouchSwipe-Jquery-Plugin)
-  * Kabooga for first testing help in buxfixing, author of webinterface.xrc
+  * Kabooga for first testing and help in buxfixing, author of webinterface.xrc
   * Martijn for correction of addon.xml, XBMC Team Member
-  * ruth440 for feedback and helping to go the right direction
+  * ruth440 for testing and feedback.
+I was helped to go into the right direction

 ###Contact me